humphreyt12/Tinas-REACT-Portfolio/README.md

 After installing the dependencies, run the command, `npm start` in your terminal and type `localhost:3000` in your browswer

+Click the sidbear button to scroll to different sections of the portfolio

 ## Collaboration
 This project was collaborated with the help of Lama Dev's Reat Project for Beginners

 ## License
-This project uses MIT lincense
+This project uses MIT license